 If you're a stomach sleeper, you'll probably do better on a firmer mattress, which will help prevent arching in the back (and potential pain later on).

 And if you're a back sleeper, count yourself lucky.
 You will likely sleep well on most types of mattresses, as long as it's not so soft or firm that it throws your spine out of neutral alignment.
 (Here's more advice on how to match your mattress to your sleep position.)

 A mattress doesn't need to be firm to be supportive

-But support comes from the core of the mattress—the denser bottom layers of foam in foam mattresses and the spring system in an innerspring mattress—not from how firm or plush the surface, of “comfort,” layers feel.
+A plusher mattress can still be supportive.
+Support comes from the core of the mattress—the denser bottom layers of foam in foam mattresses and the spring system in an innerspring mattress—not from how firm or plush the surface layers, or "comfort layers," feel.

 A soft or ultra-plush bed can still provide plenty of support, Oexman says, so long as the layers underneath are appropriate for the person who's sleeping on it.
 “You can still go ahead and sink into it enough to get the support you need," he says.
 (Here's how to match your mattress to your body type.)

 Then, for your best night's sleep, focus on mattress comfort.
 Choose the firmness or softness that feels most comfortable to you, and you can't go wrong.

 These Saatva Mattresses Are Available in a Variety of Comfort Levels